tryphe/trader/README.md

 --------
  - [x] Supports a large number of build platforms
  - [x] Order engine is adaptable to any exchange
+ - [x] Runtime sanity testing and order execution simulation for consistency
  - [x] No floating point math operations are used for any prices or amounts.
 They are only used to store ratios which are fed as strings into GMP. [how can floats fail?](https://github.com/tryphe/trader/blob/master/daemon/coinamount_test.cpp#L12)
  - [x] Poloniex REST and WSS feed support
  - [x] Bittrex REST support